This is an independent Inquiry into the circumstances of Dawn Sturgess’ death in Salisbury on 8 July 2018.

 The Inquiry was formally established on 17 March 2022.

-The Inquiry has been set up to take the place of the Inquest, (conducted by the Coroner, Rt Hon Baroness Hallett DBE), in order to allow all relevant evidence to be heard.
+The Inquiry was set up to take the place of the Inquest (conducted by the Coroner, The Rt Hon Baroness Hallett DBE) in order to allow all relevant evidence to be heard.

-The Inquiry is chaired by The Rt Hon Lord Hughes of Ombersley (About).
+The Inquiry was chaired by The Rt Hon Lord Hughes of Ombersley (About).

 Terms of Reference